background

 Storage and Memory

-12GB LPDDR5X memory, Up to 2TB NVMe storage
+LPDDR5X memory, NVMe storage

 NPU